thepwrtank18/spdl/README.md

 7. Bigger, Longer and Uncut
 8. All Paramount+ specials

-as those are not available on the Viacom servers publicly.
+as those are not available on the Viacom servers publicly, for reasons I can't list on a GitHub repo (hint: politics).
 Most of those can be downloaded via https://southparkuncensored.com.

 Subtitles are not downloaded, because that's a giant mess to deal with.
 If you can figure it out, you can make a pull request and i'll credit you here.